-municipality's administration implements its IDP and operates within the performance management system.
+Therefore, the municipal manager performs key roles to ensure the municipality performs efficiently and delivers services to its community.
+First, as the head of administration, the municipal manager must ensure that the municipality's administration implements its IDP and operates within the performance management system.
 Both instruments are statutorily prescribed and designed to enable the municipal council to exercise oversight of administrative functioning, amongst other things.
 Additionally, the municipal manager is responsible and accountable for ensuring that water services are managed and provided in a sustainable and equitable manner.
 Secondly, as the accounting officer, the municipal manager is accountable for the municipality's financial performance and legislative compliance.

-While the municipal council of a water services authority exercises the ultimate oversight role, oversight functions are often funnelled through two important committees within municipal structures before it reaches the council.
-These include municipal audit committees and municipal public accounts committees (MPACs).
+While the municipal council of a water services authority exercises the ultimate oversight role, oversight functions are often funnelled through two important committees within municipal structures before it reaches the council.75 These include municipal audit committees76 and municipal public accounts committees77 (MPACs).
 Both committees serve similar roles.
 While audit committees are mandatory and serve as independent advisory bodies to councils on financial accountability and oversight, establishing MPACs is left to the discretion of the council and are usually created in an effort to assist the council in performing its functions more effectively and efficiently, including its oversight function.